ash-roof/archnite/README.md

 - Angular
 - Docker & Docker Compose
-  - Fully containerized the app with a provided docker-compose.yml file to easily spin up all project services.
+  - Fully containerized the app with a provided docker-compose.yml file to easily spin up all services.

 #### Why Go & Spring Boot?

-To be honest, this project would have been perfectly fine and probably better off with just Go or Spring Boot, but as I said this is mainly a learning-based endeavor and these are the technologies I wanted to try out and get experience with (especially Go).
+To be honest, this project would have been perfectly fine with just Go or Spring Boot, but these are the technologies I wanted to get experience with.

-That being said, I do like the stack I chose and I feel each technology fits its use case well and gives a good foundation for expanding the app, even if it's not optimal.
+That being said, I do like the stack I chose and I feel each technology fits its use case well and gives a good foundation for expanding the app.

 ## Getting Started